Cataclysm: The Ultimates Last Stand

 - Cataclysm: The Ultimates Last Stand is the five-issue mini-series that details the heroes of the Ultimate Earth attempting to deal with Galactus' arrival and how to save their Earth, if it's possible.
 There are also three mini-series that run side-by-side with this series: Cataclysm: Ultimate Spider-Man, Cataclysm: Ultimates and Cataclysm: Ultimate X-Men.
 All three titles replace the ongoing titles that were running at the time.

-It's been revealed that, following the comic, three new Ultimate comics will be released: Miles Morales: Ultimate Spider-Man
+Following the comic, three new Ultimate comics were released: Miles Morales: Ultimate Spider-Man

 , which is Exactly What It Says on the Tin